emilyriederer/Rtistic/README.md

 - `rmd-theme-demo.Rmd`: An RMarkdown document with an in-line CSS chunk.
 Ultimately, CSS will be moved to a separate file for your final theme package, but having it embedded in the document allows for fast and transparent iteration to see the effects of different options
 - `gg-theme-demo.Rmd`: An RMarkdown document with dummy data and `ggplot2` with a lot of theme options.
 The current ggplot is pretty ugly, but this is an attempt to provide a near one-stop-shop overview into `ggplot2` theme options that participants can manipulate

-### Helpers for Working with Images

-Including a logo or image in a self-contained RMarkdown requires translating that image into a text representation (called a URI).
-This folder helps users to abstract that process with the following files:

-- `footer-template-test.html`: Defines a combination of HTML code and a special `{LOGO}` placeholder
-- `logo-test.png`: An example logo.
-Additional logos can be kept here for convenience and package reproducibility
-- `generate-footer-logo.R`: A script that defines a function to convert footer template and logo files to a final footer file

 ### Boilerplate Code to Edit

 Boilerplate package code exists in the `R/` and `inst/` directories: